 |Land Area:||109.7 sq miles|

-Queens is sometimes called "the immigrant borough" for its diversity.
-All neighborhoods have their share of immigrant population but Flushing, Jackson Heights, Astoria, Sunnyside, and Woodside stand out as the most diverse.
+Queens is sometimes (and with good reason) called "the immigrant borough."
+Almost all its neighborhoods have a significant share of immigrant population, but Flushing, Jackson Heights, Astoria, Sunnyside, and Woodside stand out as the most diverse.

 These neighborhoods are the closest to Manhattan: